 This is the idea behind the notion of process addictions: people can get hooked on seemingly normal activities or processes like being on social media or the internet, gaming, gambling, or even sex.
 These activities may produce pleasure or a sort of ‘high’ that leads to individuals constantly engaging in the same behaviors despite the adverse consequences.

-When the constant repetition leads to diminished control over the behavior, the cycle of addiction begins.
+When constant repetition leads to diminished control over the behavior, the cycle of addiction begins.
 This is commonly referred to as behavioral addiction.

 What does addictive behavior or behavioral addiction mean?